jbossdemocentral/bpms-mortgage-demo/README.md

 See the tagged releases for the following versions of the product:

-- v0.5 - JBoss BPM Suite 6.0.0.CR1, JBoss EAP 6.1.1, and mortgage demo installed.
+- v0.5 - JBoss BPM Suite 6.0.0.CR1, JBoss EAP 6.1.1, and mortgage demo installed, optional mock data population.

 - v0.4 - JBoss BPM Suite 6.0.0.Beta, JBoss EAP 6.1.1, mock data populated in Process and Task dashboard, and mortgage demo installed.